cdeboever3/deboever-sf3b1-2015/README.md

 get away without installing some of them if you only want to run certain notebooks.

-You will also need to install the project specific Python package ds2014 from this repository.
-From the `deboever-sf3b1-2015` directory, you can change into `ds2014` and install using `python setup.py install` or `python setup.py develop` if you think you may want to make changes to the ds2014 package and have these changes instantly propagated.
+You will also need to install the project specific Python package `ds2014` from this repository.
+From the `deboever-sf3b1-2015` directory, you can change into `ds2014` and install using `python setup.py install` or `python setup.py develop` if you think you may want to make changes to the `ds2014` package and have these changes instantly propagated without re-installing the package.

 ### Downloading data from Figshare and external sources